Yo! I Killed Your God

 Yo!
-I Killed Your God is a concept album by Marc Ribot, recorded live between 1992 and 1994.
+I Killed Your God is a live album by American musician Marc Ribot, recorded live between 1992 and 1994 and featuring his experimental punk rock group Shrek.
 It was released May 18, 1999 on Tzadik Records.

 Reception

 The Allmusic review by David Freedlander awarded the album 4 stars, stating, "All in all, another fine effort from a virtuoso guitarist.
 Difficult listening, but worth the effort".